Merrywood Estate, the Childhood Home of Jackie Kennedy

 Jackie grew up on the estate with her sisters, spending her free-time swimming, horseback riding, and playing tennis.
-Her step-writer, famed American writer Gore Vidal, also lived on the estate, although not concurrently, and put the home as the centre of his 1967 novel "Washington D.C.".
+Her step-brother, famed American writer Gore Vidal, also lived on the estate, although not concurrently, and put the home as the centre of his 1967 novel "Washington D.C.".

 The estate home spread across 23,000 square feet, with indoor and outdoor pools, a tennis court, several common rooms for entertaining, nine bedroom suites, and 11 full bathrooms.